tari-project/rfcs/src/RFC-0190_Mempool.md

 transactions are prioritized by ordering their total `fee per gram` of all UTXOs used and transaction age, in that order.
 The transactions of the least priority are discarded to make room for higher priority transactions.

-The transaction priority metric has the following behavior:
+The transaction priority metric is a composite key with the following ordering (highest to lowest significance):
-- transactions with higher fee per gram **SHOULD** be prioritized over lower fee per gram transactions.
+- **Fee per gram** (scaled by 1000 for integer precision): `total_fee * 1000 / weight`.
+Transactions with higher fee per gram **SHOULD** be prioritized over lower fee per gram transactions.
-- older transactions in the mempool **SHOULD** be prioritized over newer ones.
+- **Transaction age** (`u64::MAX - insert_epoch`): older transactions in the mempool **SHOULD** be prioritized over newer ones.
+- **Aggregate excess signature and nonce**: used as a tiebreaker to ensure unique keys in the priority index.

 ### Memory Pool State: Syncing and Updating

-On the initial startup, the complete state of the unconfirmed pool is pulled from the connected peers.
-Typically, Mempool doesn't persist its state, but can be configured to do so.
-If the state is locally present, then only the missing, unconfirmed transactions are synced from the peers, otherwise, the full state is requested.
-The validity and priority of transactions are computed as they are being downloaded from the connected peers.
-If the base node undergoes a re-org, then the missing state is again pulled from the peers.
+On the initial startup, after the node has completed chain sync, the mempool state is synchronized with up to `initial_sync_num_peers` (default: 2) connected peers using a bidirectional inventory-based protocol.
+Each peer sends a transaction inventory (list of kernel excess signatures); the receiving peer streams back transactions not already known, then requests any missing transactions from the sender.
+Each sync session is capped at `initial_sync_max_transactions` (default: 10,000) transactions.
+The Mempool does not persist its state; on restart the pool is empty and the full state is synced from peers.
+The validity and priority of transactions are computed as they are received from the connected peers.
+If the base node undergoes a re-org that adds at least `block_sync_trigger` (default: 5) blocks, a mempool sync is re-triggered with peers.

 The functional bahavior required for the Mempool's synchronization are the following:

-- All verified transactions **MUST** be propagated to neighboring peers.
+- All verified transactions that are stored in the Unconfirmed Pool **MUST** be propagated to neighboring peers.
+Transactions that fail validation (orphan, time-locked, already spent, duplicate kernel, fee too low, consensus failure) **MUST NOT** be propagated.
 - Unverified or invalid transactions **MUST NOT** be propagated to peers.
 - Verified transactions that were discarded due to low priority levels **MUST** be propagated to peers.
 - Duplicate transactions **MUST NOT** be propagated to peers.
 - Mempool **MUST** have an interface, allowing peers to query and download its state, partially and in full.
 - Mempool **MUST** accept all transactions received from peers but **MAY** decide to discard low-priority transactions.
 - Mempool **MUST** allow wallets to track payments by monitoring that a particular transaction has been added to the Mempool.
-- Mempool **MAY** choose:
-    - to discard its state on restart and then download the full state from its peers or
+- The Mempool discards its state on restart and downloads the full state from its peers.
+Persistent storage of the mempool state is not supported.
-    - to store its state using persistent storage to reduce communication bandwidth required when reinitializing the pool after a restart.

 ### Unconfirmed Pool